ryanklee/LLM-Workflow-Director/TEST_PROBLEM_PROGRESS.md

    - Status: To be investigated if hypotheses 1, 2, and 3 don't fully resolve the issue.

 ## Implementation Plan

-We will implement solutions addressing the top three hypotheses:

 1. Refine Response Prefix Application:
    - Update the `_apply_response_prefix` method in `src/mock_claude_client.py`.
    - Ensure the Shakespearean prefix "Hark!" is always applied when `self.is_shakespearean` is True.